ccs-anonymous/PoisonSpot/README.md

 ---

 ### Label Consistent Attack
 Replace pr_tgt and pr_sus with the desired values.
+For the weaker attack analysis use --eps 2, and --eps 4 with --vis 32

 1. **Train the poisoned model:**
    ```bash